AdrianoGilbert/Adriano_Portfolio/README.md

 # Adriano_Portfolio
 Example data science portfolio
-## Project 1: Sales Results for a reseller of luxury automobiles based in São Paulo.
+# Project 1: Sales Results for a reseller of luxury automobiles based in São Paulo.
-- Business Problem Definition:
+- Business Problem Definition: The C-Board is evaluating whether or not to continue selling Jaguar-branded cars and would like to know how Jaguar car sales have evolved by year and by state.

 - Showcase through a Dashboard the following information:
 1. Total Sales per Year
 2. Vehicle Delivery Cost By Manufacturer